weAIDB/CrackSQL/README.md

 pip install cracksql==0.0.0b0
 ```

-An running code example using this PyPI package is below:
+A running code example using this PyPI package is presented below:

 ```python